skip to main content

 Bi-fold doors vs sliding doors: which is better?

-Both of these doors have a huge number of benefits.
-Bi-fold doors can be completely folded away to the side, leaving the aperture completely open when the doors are folded back.
-Sliding doors provide a much slimmer profile, but as the opening happens on one track, they can only slide behind each other.
+Both of these patio doors come with numerous benefits.
+External Bifold Doors can be stacked and folded to the side, leaving the aperture completely open when the doors are folded back.
+Sliding doors can have slimmer sightlines, but as the opening happens on one track, they can’t slide completely away.
 This means that at least one pane is always visible when the doors are open.

 How much does it cost to install a sliding patio door?

 This is almost impossible to answer.
-The cost of installation will depend on several factors, including the size of the door, the material it’s made from, the type of glazing used, the finish required and the installer you choose.
+The cost of installation will depend on several factors, including the size of the door, the material it’s made from, the type of glazing used, the colour and the installer you choose.
+Contact your local installer to understand the potential costs of your project.

 What are the advantages of exterior sliding doors?